/

 • User properties are traits describing the user and apply across all their future events until the properties are modified.
 Amplitude's SDK captures several user properties by default, and you can also set up your own properties to track.

-You can learn more about the differences between how events and user properties behave in this article.
-Also, as with events, we recommend establishing a naming convention with a consistent casing.
+Learn more about the differences between how events and user properties behave in this article.
+Also, as with events, you should establish a naming convention with a consistent casing.

 Step 1: Define your business objectives